-Airbnb’s free Host Protection Insurance is a liability insurance program that is available to hosts globally.
+Airbnb’s free Host Liability Insurance is a liability insurance program that is available to hosts globally.
 That means it generally applies first regardless of other insurance policies you may have.

-But Host Protection Insurance doesn’t cover damage or injury that results from something done intentionally (not an accident) and loss of income.
+But Host Liability Insurance doesn’t cover damage or injury that results from something done intentionally (not an accident) and loss of income.
 It doesn’t cover damage to your property, either.
-This is where Airbnb’s Host Guarantee comes in.
+This is where Airbnb’s Host Damage Protection comes in.

 Airbnb insurance policies protect not only hosts but guests in case anything goes awry during their stay.
-Accidents happen, and the host protection policy offers a buffer of insurance coverage if a guest gets hurt and decides to sue.
+Accidents happen, and the Host Liability Insurance Policy offers a buffer of insurance coverage if a guest gets hurt and decides to sue.

 Airbnb Damage Policy

-Host Guarantee doesn’t cover cash, valuables, or pets.
-So if a guest stole money from you, damaged your computer, or injured your dog, it would not pay out.
+So if a guest stole money from you, damaged your security camera, or injured your dog, it would not pay out.
 Besides, it doesn’t cover damage caused to shared or communal areas, for example, common entrance halls in blocks of flats.

 How to Submit an Airbnb Damage Claim

 If an incident happens, you have 30 days in total to complete the entire claim process.
 First, you must try to come to a resolution with the responsible guest.
-You have 14 days after your guest checks out to contact them.
-You also need to notify Airbnb if the guest refuses to compensate you for damages.
+You have 14 days after your guest checks out to file an AirCover for Hosts request through Airbnb’s Resolution Centre.

+Your guest will have 24 hours to pay.
+If they decline to pay the full amount or don’t respond, you’ll be able to involve Airbnb Support.
 Then you must provide documentation of the incident to Airbnb, such as proof of ownership, as well as photos and descriptions of the damage.
-If you fail to adhere to any part of this timeline, you can be disqualified from receiving any reimbursement.

 Airbnb Homeowners Insurance